 View the Guidelines for Educational Donations here

-Guidelines for Drug and Medical Donations by Trekkers
+Guidelines for Health Products Donations by Trekkers

 Trekkers often feel it is a kind gesture to donate excess or spare medication to people along the Track.
 However, this is not always beneficial to the recipients and can be potentially dangerous.
 Medicines donated by trekkers to porters or villagers along the track should fit safe practice guidelines.
 The Kokoda Track Foundation has developed these guidelines which can be accessed here.